Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Network Response
 Ancillary data, obtained in the authorization process, which is used internally by First Data.

-## Near Field Communication
-Near Fietlkd Communication (NFC) is a transaction in which a customer uses an Apple Pay, Samsung Pay, or Android Pay mobile wallet by tapping their mobile device to the card reader.

 ## On-Us Transaction
 A transaction in which both the cardholder and the merchant are signed by the same member.

-## Partial authorization
+## Partial Authorization
-The payment gateway may return a partial authorization if the transaction amount exceeds the customer’s credit or debit card limit.
+Commerce Hub can return a [partial authorization](?path=docs/Resources/Guides/Authorizations/Partial-Auth.md) if the transaction amount exceeds the customer’s payment source limit.

 ## Payment Token
 A cryptographically secure representation of payment instrument details for use with subsequent payment transactions.
 This token may be generated for a single or multiple use.
-Through a payment token, the merchant does not need to store sensitive payment details on their servers.
+Through a [payment token](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md), the merchant does not need to store sensitive payment details on their servers.

-## Payment Token
-A cryptographically secure representation of payment instrument details for use with subsequent payment transactions.
-This token may be generated for a single use or for multiple uses.
-By making use of a payment token, the merchant does not need to store sensitive payment details on their servers.

 ## Payment Card Industry Data Security Standard
 Payment Card Industry Data Security Standard (PCI DSS) is the published security standards for the handling of payment card data.

-## Payment Processing
-Another phrase for transaction processing.

-## Perl
+## Practical Extraction and Report Language
-Practical Extraction and Report Language.
-A popular programming language used for web server applications.
+Practical Extraction and Report Language (Perl) is a popular programming language used for web server applications.
 It can be used for creating interactive forms and CGI programs.
-First Data Payeezy Gateway has a Perl Module Transaction Component for Unix/Linux systems.

-## Point-of-sale
+## Point-of-Sale
-Point-of-sale (POS) is the point at which a product is paid for.
-Merchant Sales are conducted by credit card swipe terminal.
-On the Internet, this is the software that enables the merchant to accept transactions on their online store.
+Point-of-Sale (POS) is the point at which a product is paid for.
+[In-person](?path=docs/Getting-Started/Getting-Started-InPerson.md) transactions are conducted by a terminal or software.
+[Online](?path=docs/Getting-Started/Getting-Started-Online.md) transactions are conducted by a software on their online store or mobile app.

 ## Post-Auth
-A secondary transaction that completes a pre-auth transaction and charges the customer's account.
+A secondary transaction that [captures](?path=docs/Resources/API-Documents/Payments/Capture.md) a pre-auth transaction and charges the customer's account.

 ## Pre-Auth
 A pre-auth is a customer transaction where the merchant can validate a given amount is available on the customer payment method (physical card, digital wallet, etc.) and places a hold on a project sale amount.
 This amount is held on the customer account (credit limit or bank balance), but not yet transferred to the merchant.
 Once the merchant initiates a [capture](?path=docs/Resources/API-Documents/Payments/Capture.md) transaction, the held amount is then setled with the merchant batch.

 ## Primary Transaction
 The main independent transactions between a customer and a merchant.
-See Credit, Pre-Auth, Sale, and Forced Ticket.
+Commerce Hub supports [Charges](?path=docs/Resources/API-Documents/Payments/Charges.md), [Credit](?path=docs/Resources/API-Documents/Payments/Credit.md), and [Forced](?path=docs/Resources/API-Documents/Payments/Forced.md) transactions.

-## Prepaid Closed Loop (PrePaid CL)
+## Prepaid Closed Loop
-Prepaid Closed Loop is a First Data product that is designed to only be used at the issuer's locations.
+Prepaid Closed Loop is a [gift card](?path=docs/Resources/Guides/Payment-Sources/Gift-Card.md) product that is designed to only be used at the merchant's locations.
 Closed Loop payment schemes allow companies to reward loyalty and increase customer intimacy.

-Prepaid Closed Loop was formally known as Valuelink.
-Prepaid Closed Loop is commonly referred to as "gift card" as well.
+## Recurring Transaction
+A transaction where the merchant charges for goods or services at a defined frequency (for example, a monthly subscription.)

+## Real-time
+Events and actions are taking place as it happens and the time frame is now.

+## Receipt Link
+[Hosted Payment Pages'](?path=docs/Online-Mobile-Digital/Hosted-Payment-Page/Hosted-Payment-Page.md) simplest method of displaying customer receipts.

+## Refund
+A secondary transaction used to [return](?path=docs/Resources/API-Documents/Payments/Refund.md) funds to the customer of the total charge or a portion of that charge.

+## Reporting
+Commerce Hub provides extensive [reporting](?path=docs/Resources/Guides/Reporting/Reporting-Overview.md) with our virtual terminal.
+Detailed deposit totals and online activity can be tracked daily.

+## Ruby
+A dynamic, reflective, general purpose object-oriented programming language.
+Ruby combines syntax inspired by Perl with Smalltalk-like object-oriented features.

+## Ruby on Rails
+An open source web application framework for the Ruby programming language.
+It is often referred to as 'Rails' or 'RoR'.
+It is intended to be used with an Agile development methodology, which is often utilized by web developers for its suitability for short, client-driven projects.

 ## Sale
 A sale is a customer transaction where the purchase amount is authorized and settled at the same time.
 If a sale is not voided [(cancel)](?path=docs/Resources/API-Documents/Payments/Cancel.md) before batching, the merchant funding process begins for this charge.
 At this point, the merchant can still return funds [(refund)](?path=docs/Resources/API-Documents/Payments/Refund.md) the customer.